Here's how to motivate employees, so they get and then remain engaged with the work you have on offer ... even if it is simply delivering pizza!

 Me: "Well what are we going to do about it, because our friends aren't going to be here for another hour?"

-Me (thinking - well this guy isn't really engaged in delivering great customer service): "Well at the moment you are the representative of (chain name), what do you think you should do about it?"
+Me (thinking - well this guy isn't engaged in delivering excellent customer service): "Well at the moment you are the representative of (chain name), what do you think you should do about it?"

 Me: (trying to refrain from rolling my eyes at him and bringing out my cranky pants voice) "Can you call back to the shop and see what we can do about it?"